-We use CCTV in TMET schools where appropriate.
-This is part of our site surveillance for staff and pupil safety.
+We have CCTV in the school as part of our site surveillance for staff and pupil safety.
 The use of CCTV is clearly signposted.
 We will not reveal any recordings without appropriate permission;

 We use specialist lesson recording equipment on occasions as a tool to share best teaching practice.
 We do not reveal any such recordings outside of the staff and will not use for any other purposes.